can horses eat broccoli

 Can Horses Eat Broccoli?

 As a horse owner or even a horse lover, giving treats is a fun way to bond with horses.
 We love to see them get excited for treats and it often brings out the horses’ personalities.
-But, you need to make sure that you do your homework first and only feed your horse healthy snacks that will benefit them.

 It may seem odd for horses to eat broccoli.
 But, can horses eat broccoli?
 Yes!
 But before you give horses broccoli, it’s important you’re well-versed in this vegetable.